sanger/limber/docs/pipelines_yaml_files.md

 ```

 The above shows a transition from 'LB Cherrypick' to 'LB Shear', 'LB Shear' to 'LB Post Shear' and so on.

+Note that generally each relationship leads from one to the next, with the child of one relationship being the parent of the next on the following line.
+They don't need to be in order like this, but it is easier to understand the flow of the pipeline if it is.

 > **TIP**
 > In most Limber pipelines, the final multiplex library tube is created